Koanyaku/godot_rmesh_import/docs/importing_cbre-ex_files.md

     - Generate Collision Mesh

         - A [boolean](https://docs.godotengine.org/en/stable/classes/class_bool.html) value.
 If _true_, a single [trimesh collision shape](https://docs.godotengine.org/en/stable/classes/class_concavepolygonshape3d.html) will be automatically generated for the mesh.

+    - Include Invisible Collisions

+        - A [boolean](https://docs.godotengine.org/en/stable/classes/class_bool.html) value.
+Some RMesh files have collisions that are invisible.
+If this value is _true_, and "**Generate Collision Mesh**" is also _true_, they will be included in the imported mesh.<br><br>

+        > ⚠️ **This setting ignores the 'Split Collision Mesh' setting and always generates a separate [StaticBody3D](https://docs.godotengine.org/en/stable/classes/class_staticbody3d.html) for the invisible collisions.**

     - Split Collision Mesh